-STATEMENT OF INTEREST OF AMICI CURIAE 1 STATEMENT OF COMPLIANCE WITH RULE 29(a) INTRODUCTION AND SUMMARY OF ARGUMENT ARGUMENT5 I. The MDO Was Not Arbitrary and Capricious.
-A. Given the overwhelming evidence of youth attraction to flavored excigarettes, it was reasonable for FDA to deny Petitioners' application for failure to provide robust evidence that their flavored e-liquids help smokers stop smoking more effectively than unflavored products.
-1. FDA found "robust and consistent" evidence demonstrating that flavored e-cigarettes, including open-system products, are particularly attractive to youth.
-2. As FDA found, flavored e-cigarettes, such as Petitioners', pose a direct threat of addiction and other health harms to young people 3.
-FDA acted reasonably in requiring robust evidence showing that flavored e-cigarettes help smokers stop smoking more effectively than tobacco-flavored products.
-4. FDA's requirement for product-specific evidence showing the comparative benefit of flavored vs. tobacco-flavored e-cigarettes in helping smokers to stop smoking was reasonable B. FDA's determination that access and marketing restrictions are insufficient to reduce youth initiation of flavored products was reasonable C. FDA's authority to require post-market surveillance and review of Petitioners' products is immaterial to the determination of whether those products are appropriate for the protection of the public health II.
-FDA's Requirement of Reliable Evidence that Petitioners' Flavored Products Confer a Greater Benefit in Helping Smokers to Stop Smoking than Tobacco-Flavored Products Is Well Within the Agency's Statutory Authority
+STATEMENT OF INTEREST OF AMICI CURIAE1 STATEMENT OF COMPLIANCE WITH RULE 29(a) INTRODUCTION AND SUMMARY OF ARGUMENT ARGUMENT I. The Marketing Denial Orders Were Not Arbitrary and Capricious A. Given the overwhelming evidence of youth attraction to flavored e- cigarettes, it was reasonable for FDA to deny Petitioners' applications for failure to provide robust evidence that their flavored e-liquids help smokers stop smoking more effectively than unflavored products 1.
+FDA found "robust and consistent" evidence that flavored e-cigarettes, including open-system products, are particularly attractive to youth 2.
+As FDA found, flavored e-cigarettes, such as Petitioners', pose a direct threat of addiction and other health harms to young people 3.
+FDA acted reasonably in requiring robust evidence showing that flavored e-cigarettes help smokers stop smoking more effectively than tobacco-flavored products 4.
+FDA's requirement for product-specific evidence showing the comparative benefit of flavored vs. tobacco-flavored e-cigarettes in helping smokers to stop smoking was reasonable B. FDA's determination that access and marketing restrictions are insufficient to reduce youth initiation of flavored products was not arbitrary and capricious C. FDA's authority to require post-market surveillance and review of Petitioners' products is immaterial to the determination of whether those products are appropriate for the protection of the public health

+II.
+FDA's Requirement of Reliable Evidence that Petitioners' Flavored Products Confer a Greater Benefit in Helping Smokers to Stop Smoking than Tobacco-Flavored Products Is Well Within the Agency's Statutory Authority......24

-A. FDA's evidentiary requirement is at the core of the TCA's pubstandard B. FDA did not evaluate Petitioners' application under the drug standard.
-III.
-FDA's Requirement of Strong Evidence that Petitioners' Flavored Confer a Greater Benefit in Helping Smokers Stop Smoking than Flavored Products Is Not a Product Standard Requiring Notice-and-Rulemaking.
-Tobacco- Commen IV.
-Petitioners' Requested Relief Would Harm Public Health 28 CONCLUSION 29 CERTIFICATE OF COMPLIANCE 31 CERTIFICATE OF CONFERENCE 32 CERTIFICATE OF SERVICE 33
+A. FDA's evidentiary requirement is at the core of the Tobacco Control Act's public health standard B. FDA did not evaluate Petitioners' applications under the drug approval standard III.
+FDA's Requirement of Strong Evidence that Petitioners' Flavored Products Confer a Greater Benefit in Helping Smokers Stop Smoking than Tobacco- Flavored Products Is Not a Product Standard Requiring Notice-and-Comment Rulemaking IV.
+Petitioners' Requested Relief Would Harm Public Health CONCLUSION